Best Phlebotomy Schools in New Jersey

 Below, you’ll find the best options in New Jersey, plus key details on requirements, training length, and next steps to start your career.

-Phlebotomy Requirements in New Jersey
+Phlebotomy requirements in New Jersey

 New Jersey does not issue a state phlebotomy license.
 Most employers require you to complete an accredited training program and pass a national certification exam.